-The Tai Ya were one of the most surprising ethnic groups we met at the Tribal Festival in Chiang Mai in August, 2014.
-We had never seen these people in Thailand, never even heard of them…Sometimes they are called Tai Yar.
+The Tai Ya were one of the most surprising ethnic groups we met at the Tribal Festival in Chiang Mai in August 2014.
+We had never seen these people in Thailand, never even heard of them.
+Sometimes they are called Tai Yar.

 In the late 1920s and 1930s, some of them migrated to Chiang Rai province, Thailand, for economic and religious reasons.
-The people who moved to Thailand were Christian.
-They were persecuted in China.
+The people who moved to Thailand were mostly Christian.
+In Thailand, they live in several communities between Mae Chan and Mae Sai in northern Chiang Rai province.
+In December 2014, we visited Ban Nam Bor Khaw in Tambon Huay Khrai in Amphoe Mae Sai.

-In Thailand they live in several communities between Mae Chan and Mae Sai in northern Chiang Rai province.
-In December 2014 we visited Ban Nam Bor Khaw, which was one of the first settlements in Thailand and is currently the biggest community.
-It is located in Tambon Huay Khrai in Amphoe Mae Sai.
+It was one of the first settlements in Thailand and is currently the most significant community.
 There are only about 400 Tai Ya in Thailand.
-Their traditional dress is very beautiful and colorful with the characteristic bamboo hat.
+Their traditional dress is stunning and colourful with the characteristic bamboo hat.
 The people of Ban Nam Bor Khaw are in touch with their fellow Tai Ya in China.
 Several members of Ban Nam Bor Khaw have visited communities in Yunnan.

 Visit the Tai Ya